Lifelab Allergy & Intolerance Testing : Review

 A couple of these items have really come as a surprise to me, you see I am a Sushi addict, I just love seafood, especially raw Salmon, placed on some sticky white rice.
 I had always presumed my “ill feeling” after eating sushi was caused by too much rice… alas it was the Salmon!

-Now we move onto Intolerance’s.
-Remember, these are different to Allergies, Intolerance is the bodies difficulty in digesting foods.
+Now we move onto Intolerances.
+Remember, these are different from Allergies, Intolerance is the bodies difficulty in digesting foods.
 As you can see from earlier, these are measured in a No Reaction (green), Low/Medium reaction (amber) and high reaction (red).

 Other intolerance’s a Medium reaction to Spelt of which I am going to be certainly checking for foods containing that (not that I eat much of it already anyway!) and another Medium reaction to Soy Beans.
 Now given that in my allergies section earlier that I was showing a 43.41 score and now a 16.31 (medium) intolerance score for Soy Beans I am certainly going to be very optimistic when eating Soy Beans in the future.
 I shall also be thinking twice when purchasing Soya Milk too in the future as I do enjoy Vanilla Soya Milk on my cereal.